Yes, Easy Seafood and Beef Gumbo (aka surf and turf gumbo) with Cheese Grits Cakes..

 - Add the chopped bell peppers, minced garlic, thyme, marjoram and celery to the onions and roux.
 Cook for another 10 minutes, stirring.

 - Add the seared beef back to the pot with the roux and vegetables, and cook about 3 minutes.
 Slowly pour in both stocks and tomatoes, scraping the bottom of the pan to lift up the brown bits stuck to the pan from the beef searing (aka fond aka flavor!), then add the bay leaves.
 Bring to a boil, then place in preheated 300 F oven and cook for about 1 hour, covered.

 - Remove pot from oven and add the sliced okra, Worcestershire sauce and salt and pepper.
 Cook for one more hour.
-In the mean time, season scallops with creole or cajun seasonings, then sear in a separate pan in 1 tablespoon of hot oil, 1 minutes per side.
+In the mean time, season scallops with creole or cajun seasonings, then sear in a separate pan in 1 tablespoon of hot oil, 1 minute per side (the scallop recipe above is for fully cooked scallops to eat as is, not for this gumbo, although you can add them after the gumbo is done cooking, if desired).
 They will finish cooking in the hot gumbo when it's removed from the oven.

 - Remove pot from oven.
 Add the seared scallops to the gumbo and let them soak up the flavors and finish cooking for a few minutes before serving.
 Season the gumbo with salt and pepper and/or more cajun and creole seasoning to taste.
 Serve with cheese grits cakes (recipe follows) and pass the Tabasco.

 - Lightly oil a 9-inch-square glass baking dish.
 In a medium saucepan, bring the milk to a simmer with half of the garlic.
 Slowly whisk in the grits over moderate heat until very thick, 3 minutes.